top of page

 Certain language can be stigmatizing when discussing substance use.
 Stigma can put up metaphorical walls that keep people away from people and places that might feel unsafe.
 Feeling a sense of belonging within a community is essential for everyone to access the social connection and support necessary for wellness.
 Help support safe and non-stigmatizing spaces in Delta.

-End Stigma
+End Stigma With

 Words

-Person-first language is powerful
+Person-first language is powerful.

 Download the DCAT Language Guide to learn more.